ssh-mitm/ssh-mitm/doc/advanced-usage.rst

 Advanced usage
 ==============

-SSH-MITM proxy server is capable of advanced man-in-the-middle attacks.
+SSH-MITM is capable of advanced man-in-the-middle attacks.
 It can be used in scenarios where the remote host is not known or a single remote host is not sufficient or public key authentication is used.